bhatti/formicary/docs/architecture.md

 waits for the response and then updates the database.
 The task execution ends with `COMPLETED` or `FAILED` state but it also supports `exit-code` that can be passed by the worker.
 The orchestration rules can choose the next task to run based on ending `state` or `exit-code`.

+#### Job State:
+A job can be in following states:
+- PENDING
+- READY
+- COMPLETED
+- FAILED
+- EXECUTING
+- STARTED
+- CANCELLED

+#### Task State:
+A task can be in following states:
+- READY
+- STARTED
+- EXECUTING
+- COMPLETED
+- FAILED